-A Joint Statement from Japanese Historians and History Educators on Recent Developments in the Japanese Military’s “Comfort Women” Issue
+Joint Statement by Associations of History Scholars and Educators in Japan on Recent Developments in the Japanese Military’s “Comfort Women” Issue

 In May 2015, a national network of Japanese historians and history educators published a joint statement regarding the Japanese Army’s “comfort women” issue.
 Since the statement’s publication there have been two major developments.
 First, the Japanese and South Korean governments published a joint declaration about the “comfort women” issue following a December 28, 2015 conference between the two nations’ foreign ministers (hereafter, “the Japan-Korea Agreement”).
 Second, on January 20, 2016, the Tokyo District Court dismissed Professor Yoshiaki Yoshimi’s defamation suit against former Diet representative Fumiki Sakurauchi.
 These two developments have raised a number of serious issues, which we wish to highlight.